demining/freecoins-Google-Colab/content/faq.md

 Q: How much does this pay?

-A: I've decided on BTC0.00005.
-This is subject to change.
+A: Currently BTC 0.00005.
+I might make it more or less, let's see what happens.

 Q: How can I donate to the faucet?

 A:  You can donate to the faucet's bitcoin address:
-`1M4YQYJ5ssXdSf3wjyNAnP3qZeCBfq6qvc`
+`1GNCie7qmDKvPHhHmVmqpYHkY689Xx3wkU`

 Q: Hey!
 I never got my payment!

 A: This could be for one of two reasons:

 1. Just wait a while!
-Payouts are sent every day, if it's been more than a day, it might be...
+Payouts are sent every day, if it's been more than a day, it might be that I didn't get your entry or it was a duplicate and blocked.

-2. We're out of money!
-The faucet might have run out of money.
+2. We're out of bitcoin!
+The faucet might have run dry, why not donate to get it working again?
-In which case I will personally try to refill it, if that's not possible, I apologize.
-You'll have to wait a week to try again.
-You can check the main page and there is a ticker that shows the current amount of money in the faucet.
+The faucet is non-profit, it runs off donations and ad revenue soley.

+Q: Another faucet I use has a referral program.
+Why don't you have one?

+A: Because you are all equal.
+You want more bitcoins?
+Try [Jobs4Bitcoin on Reddit](http://www.reddit.com/r/Jobs4bitcoins)

+Q: Can I use this faucet if I use AdBlock?

+A: I don't see why not.
+If you don't feel bad taking money without contributing.
+I'll leave it to you to decide.

 Q: Why are you doing this?
 This seems like a scam.

-A: I was frustrated at the lack of (working) Bitcoin faucet sites, so I decided to make one.
-Aside from that, there is no way this is a scam.
-All that you're giving to the site is your Bitcoin address, nothing else.
-That Bitcoin address can *only* be used to give you Bitcoins.
-There is no way for this site -- or any other -- to use it to get access to your Bitcoin wallet.
+A: Well it's not a scam.
+You give me your public bitcoin address and I send you some bitcoin to play with.
+Your public key doesn't give me the ability to do anything other than pay you.
+Also as the site is open source if you really want to check you can read the [source code](https://github.com/PartTimeLegend/freecoins).

+Q: This is kinda cool.
+Can I run one too?

+A: Of course, you can download and install this code yourself from [Github](https://github.com/PartTimeLegend/freecoins).